 The apartment was amazing.
-We had a three bedroom with mezzanine and it was very tastefully decorated in a typical mountain style.
+We had a three-bedroom with a mezzanine and it was very tastefully decorated in a typical mountain style.
 The girls at the reception were lovely and very welcoming.
 We toured the residence straight away and decided to head down to the pool.
-The spa area was nice and very relaxing, we enjoyed the massive pool with its two Jacuzzis, sauna and the steam room.
-I went to collect my skis from Ski Set on the same day as it is located just in the middle of the resort, next to the ESF meeting point.
+The spa area was nice and very relaxing, we enjoyed the massive pool with its two hot tubs, sauna and steam room.
+I went to collect my skis from Ski Set on the same day as it is conveniently located just in the middle of the resort, next to the ESF meeting point.

-Our first day skiing was very sunny and hot, the snow was still very good, especially in the morning, but it was a bit more slushy at the bottom of the resort.
+Our first day skiing was very sunny and hot, however, the snow was still very good, especially in the morning.
 In the afternoon we took my little brother and my little sister to their ski lessons at the ESF meeting point right in the middle of Tignes Le Lac and then we went off to ski.
 We basically stuck to the same itinerary each day.
 We skied all day every day as the ski area is so vast, you never get bored!
 Slopes are wide, long and varied with many black and red runs but also some nice beginner areas, so it’s a nice resort for every level of skier.
 We bought the Tignes only lift pass but it was enough for us.
 However, you can buy an Espace Killy lift pass which also links to Val d’Isère if you want to discover an even larger area.
 We skied several times on the glacier, it was great to go up to 3450m by cable car and arrive at the top to admire the beautiful view over the mountains.

 We were very lucky with the weather as it was sunny and hot almost every day except one day when it snowed.

 Every morning we ordered some fresh croissants and baguettes for our breakfast directly from the reception of the residence which was so convenient!